The Geneva Centre of Humanitarian Studies as an institution

 No. In order to be admitted to a PHD, you need to have a Master of Arts or a Master of Science (120 ECTS credits).

-Scholarships offered are only for students who attend the MAS programme during one academic year starting from September (course fees and/or living expenses).
+There are scholarships available every year, but in limited number.
+Check our scholarship policy here.
+Please note that MAS scholarships are only for students who attend the MAS programme during 14 months starting from September (course fees and/or living expenses) or the DAS (course fees).
 No system based on merit or on social conditions is in place.

 One of the richness of the programmes at the Geneva Centre is its audience of professionals in humanitarian action coming from all over the world and working for various organisations including small local NGOs, UN agencies, international specialized NGOs and collaborators of state funding agencies.
 The interaction between students is therefore very rich and offers perspectives on real cultural and institutional diversity.